lxxxl123/mjt-maven/note/FW.md

 ## spine

-- spine: the essencial part of the human body,  control the imformation transmission
+- spine/spai/: the essential part of the human body,  control the information transmission

 ## splendid